mvysny/vok-security-demo-v8/README.md

 * The [WelcomeView](web/src/main/kotlin/com/example/vok/WelcomeView.kt) which is accessible by all logged-in users;
 * The [UserView](web/src/main/kotlin/com/example/vok/UserView.kt) which is accessible by all users with roles `user` and `admin`
-* The [AdminView](web/src/main/kotlin/com/example/vok/AdminView.kt) which is accessible by users with the role of `admin` only
+* The [AdminView](web/src/main/kotlin/com/example/vok/AdminView.kt) which is accessible by users with the `admin` role only
 * The [UserProfileView](web/src/main/kotlin/com/example/vok/UserProfileView.kt) which shows info about the currently logged-in user and is therefore accessible by all logged-in users.